Universality of the limit shape of convex lattice polygonal lines: Introduction

-\begin{remark} The universality of the limit shape $\gamma^*$, established in Theorem \ref{th:main1}, is not a general rule but rather an exception, holding for some, but not all, probability measures on the polygonal space $\CP_n$.
-In fact, as was shown by Bogachev and Zarbaliev \cite{BZ2,BZ2a}, \textit{any} $C^3$-smooth, strictly convex curve $\gamma$ started at the origin may appear as the limit shape with respect to \textit{some} probability measure $\PP_n^\gamma$ on $\CP_n$, as $n\to\infty$. \end{remark}
+Theorem \ref{th:main2} shows that the limit shape result holds true (with the same limit $\gamma^*$) when the parameter $r$ specifying the distribution $\PP_n^{r}$\vadjust{\goodbreak} is chosen at random.
+Using the terminology designed for settings with random environments, Theorems \ref{th:main1} and \ref{th:main2} may be interpreted as ``quenched'' and ``annealed'' statements, respectively. \begin{remark} The universality of the limit shape $\gamma^*$, established in Theorem~\ref{th:main1}, is not a general rule but rather an exception, holding for some, but not all, probability measures on the polygonal space $\CP_n$.
+In fact, as was shown by Bogachev and Zarbaliev \cite{BZ2,BZ2a}, \textit{any} $C^3$-smooth, strictly convex curve $\gamma$ started at the origin may appear as the limit shape with respect to \textit{some} probability measure $\PP_n^\gamma$ on $\CP_n$, as $n\to\infty$. \end{remark} \begin{remark} The main results of the present paper have been recently reported (without proofs) in a brief note \cite{BZ3}. \end{remark}